loopsocial/firework_sdk_official/README.md

 Coming soon

 # How to use firework_sdk?
 firework_sdk provides two options to integrate Firework video feed in your application.
 It provides easy to use out of box solution wrapped in firework video feed ```fragment``` with limited control over UX/UI that you can drop in your view hierarchy as well as APIs for you to request raw data that you can render it yourself for the complete control over UX/UI.
+The later solution is still in works and will be available soon.

 * Fragment: